Skip to main content

 Program Information

 The Clinical Mental Health specialization is offered in two distinct delivery models: on-campus and digitally delivered.
-The on-campus program requires students to be on WVU's Morgantown campus for daytime and evening courses.
-Most students in the on-campus Clinical Mental Health program complete the degree as full-time students.
+The on-campus program requires students to be on WVU's Morgantown (Evansdale) campus for daytime and evening courses.
+Most students in the on-campus Clinical Mental Health program complete the degree within two years as full-time students.
 Applicants to the digitally delivered program choose to pursue the degree as either part-time or full-time students.
+This program is CACREP accredited.

 This program is one of two counselor education programs in the state of West Virginia that is accredited by the Council for Accreditation of Counseling and Related Education Programs (CACREP).